« Beeminder home

 By popular demand, we’ve created a jargon file!
 We don’t expect this to be the permanent home of this glossary (maybe it belongs with our FAQ) but it’s on the internet now so from now on you can google things like “beeminder flatlining” and hopefully be sent here to learn what we’re talking about.

-UPDATE: We’re continually adding to this (most recently in March 2023) as we notice nomenclature that isn’t self-evident or terms change.
-UVI, beemergency, beemail, panic threshold, do less, autodata, supporters, auto-ratchet, akrasia-proofing, ratchet vs retroratchet, whittle-down goal, odometer, freebee, yellow brick road vs bright red line, recommit vs rerail, mercy vs respite, weaselproofing vs no-excuses mode, urgency load, …
+UPDATE: We’re continually adding to this (most recently in April 2024) as we notice nomenclature that isn’t self-evident or terms change.
+UVI, beemergency, beemail, panic threshold, do less, autodata, supporters, auto-ratchet, akrasia-proofing, ratchet vs retroratchet, whittle-down goal, odometer, freebee, yellow brick road vs bright red line, recommit vs rerail, mercy vs respite, weaselproofing vs no-excuses mode, urgency load, maxflux, …

 a b c d e f g h i j k l m n o p q r s t u v w x y z